PostgreSQLPostgreSQL

 PostgreSQL Type(s)Apache Arrow DataTypeNotes

-POINT, LSEG, PATH, BOX, POLYGON, LINE, CIRCLEUnsupportedGeometric types are unsupported.
+POINT, LSEG, PATH, BOX, POLYGON, LINE, CIRCLEUnsupported

-PostgreSQL to PostgreSQL Replication
+PostgreSQL to PostgreSQL replication

-When replicating from PostgreSQL to PostgreSQL, Supermetal replicates the source PostgreSQL data types 1:1, preserving the exact type from source to target when possible.
+When replicating from PostgreSQL to PostgreSQL, Supermetal replicates the source data types 1:1, preserving the exact type from source to target when possible.

 Last updated on